Gift card and discount voucher schemes provide an alternative to cash when buying products or services from participating businesses.

 Check the expiry date of your gift card or voucher carefully, as businesses are not required to honour them after this date.

-If there are changes to the circumstances of business supplying the gift card or voucher, it’s important to know how it may affect your rights.
+If there are changes to the circumstances of a business supplying the gift card or voucher, it’s important to know how it may affect your rights.

 If the business changes owners, the new owner must honour existing gift cards and vouchers if the business was: